Tips, links, reflections, and mindfulness practices to help you cope with the common challenges faced by educators and other helping professionals.

 Body-based practices to help us focus on the present and stop ruminating.

 Are you just having a bad day, or is it time to quit your job?
-Or are you in serious need of some R&R (if only you could find the time)?
+Or are you in serious need of some R and R (if only you could find the time)?
 Answering these ten questions should point you in the right direction... or confirm what you already suspect.

 This poster/infographic shows a a few important numbers to keep in mind as you 'keep calm and carry on.'